awojidetola/Predictive-Analytics-for-Business-Nanodegree-/Credit-Worthiness-Project/README.md

-A Project that applies Classification Modelling to decide whether or not a customer is eligible for Credit.
+As a Data Analyst in a Bank, this project helps the bank to decide which customers are eligible for Bank Loan Application.
-The project uses Logistic Regression, Decision Tree, Random Forest Classifier and Gradient Boosting Classifier.
+It is a Classification Model Project that makes use of Logistic Regression, Decision Trees Classifier, Random Forest Classifier and Gradient Boosted Classifier.